Output Your Project

 Tips for PDF Design and Development

-For developers and designers interested in making more extensive changes to the PDF output, you can make the process easier by using a PDF reader that will autoreload, and displaying a version of the PDF output in your browser.
+For developers and designers interested in making more extensive changes to the PDF output like the layout refinements documented above, you can make the process easier by using a PDF reader that will auto-reload, displaying a version of the PDF output in your browser, and testing changes in HTML first.

 Use an Auto-Reloading PDF Reader